chrisJuresh/paperWiz/README.md

   * `-h`: Display this **h**elp menu and exit.

 Example:
-  ./paperWiz -w /path/to/wallpaper.jpg -p 1 -c 1 -s
+  ./paperWiz -w /path/to/wallpaper.jpg -p s -c 0 -s

 I recommending adding this script to a bind in sxiv as such;